iotoAnalytics/Hackathon_iotoAnalytics/readme.md

 pip install -r requirements.txt
 ```
 You're now able to begin working on the scraper!
 Hopefully the comments in the template are helpful but feel free to delete them if they get in the way... and as always, please let me know if you have any questions!

+#### Adding libraries
+If you require a certain library in your scraper not included already, add it to the `requirements.txt` at the project root, then run `pip install -r requirements.txt` again after activating the virtual environment.
+You should now be able to import the library into your scraper.

+#### Stuff to do:
+- Add legislation template and template demo
+- Add Selenium support